What Are Floodplains?

 Flood risks change over time.
 Floodplain maps must be updated regularly to accurately show flooding risk.
 Our Floodplain Mapping Program updates local floodplain maps.
 Risk mapping technology has improved, allowing our staff to more accurately predict where floodwater is likely to flow.
 The new maps also calculate how deep floodwater is likely to get and show how frequently a section of land is expected to flood.

 Remapping regulated floodplains follows the standards, methods, and sequence of steps required by the Federal Emergency Management Agency (FEMA).
 The steps are: 1) Planning, 2) Development, 3) Draft, 4) Preliminary, and 5) Effective.
 This is relayed as the status for each phase of mapping.

 The remapping process includes a series of public meetings to inform the public about the pending changes, gather feedback and allow the public to provide input and comments throughout the process.

 Current Mapping Updates Schedule

 To schedule updates, Mecklenburg County has been divided into four geographical areas called “phases.”
 New floodplain maps have been developed and adopted starting with Phase 1 and ending with Phase 4.
 Phases 1, 2 and 3 are now Effective; Phase 1 maps took effect in 2014, Phase 2 maps in 2015 and Phase 3 maps in 2018.
-Flood maps for Phase 4 are in development and Preliminary maps could be available in 2020, but no date has been announced as of yet.
-See below for more details.
+Flood maps for Phase 4 are in development.

 Floodplain Maps FAQ